 Downtown Huntsville

-Our day trip to Huntsville was coming to a close, but we couldn’t leave without first checking out the quaint downtown area of Huntsville.
-We were struck by the number of cool antique shops to visit.
+My day trip to Huntsville was coming to a close, but I couldn’t leave without first checking out the quaint downtown area of Huntsville.
+I was struck by the number of cool antique shops to visit.
 There were also some excellent trompe l’oeil murals by Richard Haas to check out.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.